Nuclear spectroscopy

-Nuclear spectroscopy is a superordinate concept of methods that uses properties of a nucleus to probe material properties.
+In materials science, a nuclear spectroscopy method is a method to probe material properties using properties of a nucleus.
 By emission or absorption of radiation from the nucleus information of the local structure is obtained, as an interaction of an atom with its closest neighbours.
 Or a radiation spectrum of the nucleus is detected.
 Most methods base on hyperfine interactions, which are the interaction of the nucleus with its interaction of its atom's electrons and their interaction with the nearest neighbor atoms as well as external fields.
 Nuclear spectroscopy is mainly applied to solids and liquids, rarely in gases.
-Its methods are important tools in condensed matter physics, solid state chemistry., and analysis of chemical composition (analytical chemistry).
+Its methods are important tools in condensed matter physics, solid state chemistry, and analysis of chemical composition (analytical chemistry).

 Methods

 In nuclear physics these methods are used to study properties of the nucleus itself.

 Methods for studies of the nucleus: